TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 136/Psalms 136.5.md

 ---

-To him that by understanding made the heavens; For his lovingkindness [endureth] for ever:
+To him who by understanding made the heavens; for his loving kindness endures forever: